constantology/robotron/README.md

 to view available API endpoints for the stable API version: `http://localhost:3001/api/stable`

+again, i didn't go crazy trying to comment the test, I would prefer to either walk you through my test answer or — prefereably — the current project I'm working on.

+## credits, where due

 all `su-*` modules are part of an open source [API framework](http://github.com/super-useful) myself and my colleage [@jeffwad](http://github.com/jeffwad) designed, developed and are using within our current role.

 all `useful-*` modules are libraries I've written and open sourced under my organisation [muigui](http://github.com/muigui).